haroutboujakjian/Vuesalize/documentation_src/README.md

 </script>
 ```

-or a horizontal bar chart can be displayed by passing in 'horizontal' for the direction prop.
+And, again, it's possible to get a horizontal bar chart by passing in 'horizontal' for the direction prop.

 <div style="display: flex; justify-content: center">
     <grouped-bar-chart-example :horizontal="true">